What Should You Bring?

 • Tablecloth and placemats for dining table

-• Cable cords (television coax and computer Ethernet)
+• Cable cords (television coaxial and computer CAT5 Ethernet)

 • Vacuum cleaner